matt-dot-net/kids/README.md

 `cd kids`
 `kids.sln`

-#### Work and Testing
+#### How to Play?
+Each project,  like `variables` has a test project, like `variables-test`.
+The goal is to implement code which passes all the tests.
 You can run all tests with _Ctrl+R, A_.
 That means, hold _Ctrl_ and _R_ (think run tests) and then press _A_ (think 'All').
-Each project,  like `variables` has a test project, like `variables-test`.
-Test projects will determine if you have implemented the code correctly.
-Once you impelment the `//TODO` code and run the tests, they should pass and you can move on.
+The tests will determine if you have implemented the code correctly.
+Look for `//TODO` comments to know where to implement your code.
+Once you have passed all tests, move on to another project.